durandaltheta/cpp_template_workshop/lesson_4_callables.md

 ```

 The above `UnaryOperation` is any Callable which accepts the type stored in the input iterators and whose output can be stored in the output iterator.

+## Examining lambdas
+Lambdas are a type of callable introduced in `c++11` that I've found both extremely useful and often ill-understood by developers generally.
+To address this deficit of knowledge I have written this optional [lambda primer](lambda_primer.md) as an educational aid for anyone who wants to know more about them.